hollow-egg/Dimensional-Sable/README.md

-An addon to the Sable Mod that should allow for teleporting sublevels across dimensions!
+An addon to the Sable Mod that allows for teleporting sublevels across dimensions!

-Hopefully maybe.
-[VERY WIP, USE AT YOUR OWN RISK]
+[WIP, USE AT YOUR OWN RISK]

-Currently supported block entities:
-- Simulated:
-  - Springs
-  - Rope Connectors
+Currently, these block entities are known to have broken/unknown behavior after a teleportation: (PLEASE REPORT ANY MORE YOU FIND!)
-  - Rope Winches
+- Display Link
+- Mechanical Piston (and sticky ofc)

+Goals:
+- Make create contraptions properlly teleport instead of disassembling
+- Teleport entities riding the sublevel
+- Destroy any blocks that are connecting the sublevel to the ground (or fail instead)

 If you want to contribute, hit me up on discord.
 Username is hollow_egg.
 If you just want to steal the (very bad) code, you can do that too ^-^